 For example: At dinner I will have meat and salad, no bread products.
 I will only have one serving, no seconds.
 For desert, I will have a cookie.

 This is important.
 What exactly you decide to eat that day is not as important as sticking to your plan.
 This is keeping your commitment to yourself.
 You will want an additional cookie.
 You may want one of the home made rolls.
-Remember, it is the part of your brain that knows what is best for you long term is the one who made the plan – so honor and trust her.
-She knows what is best for you regardless of how you feel when the cookie try is passed around.
+Remember, the part of your brain that knows what is best for you long term is the one who made the plan – so honor and trust her.
+She knows what is best for you regardless of how you feel when the cookie platter is passed around!

 I highly recommend making a protocol for any event out of the ordinary.
 You can even have a plan for the entire holiday season.
 Every time you are invited to a party, decide in advance what will you will eat and how much.